 Within a TLD two functions have to be performed (these are addressed in greater detail below):

-1. Entering data into a database (Data Entry Function) and
+1. Entering data into a database (“Data Entry Function”) and

-2. Maintaining and ensuring upkeep of name-servers for the TLD (Name Server Function).
+2. Maintaining and ensuring upkeep of name-servers for the TLD (“Name Server Function”).

 These two core functions must be performed at the ccTLD registry level as well as at a higher level (IANA function and root servers) and at lower levels of the DNS hierarchy.
 This mechanism, as RFC 1591 points out, is recursive: